Additional Info - Biosafety

 Shipping & Permits

-If you intend to ship and/or receive biological materials as part of your reach endeavor, there are several items for you to be aware of so that you materials are shipped in a safe, secure and timely manner.
+If you intend to ship and/or receive biological materials as part of your research endeavor, there are several items for you to be aware of so that you materials are shipped in a safe, secure and timely manner.